toshikwa/sagemaker-tutorial/README.md

-# A tutorial on Amazon SageMaker
+# Amazon SageMaker tutorial

-This is a tutorial on Amazon SageMaker to easily train and deploy your ML models.
-It's based on the work in the 3days internship at AWS Japan, which is in collaboration with [@uidilr](https://github.com/uidilr).
-We've also written an article in Japanese [here](https://qiita.com/ku2482/items/af187b427d941dee7ca0), so please refer to it.
+This is an Amazon SageMaker tutorial for easily training and deploying ML models, based on work done during a 3days internship at AWS Japan, in collaboration with [@uidilr](https://github.com/uidilr).
+We've also written an article in Japanese [here](https://qiita.com/ku2482/items/af187b427d941dee7ca0), which you can refer to.

 ## Installation

 ```bash
 # Install dependencies.
 pip install -r requirements.txt